guilhermemg/app-flickrperson/README.md

 2. Copy your facebook app id, that you see in Facebook App Dashboard
 3. Set your endpoint, used by Pybossa in this server
-4. Set your app Shortname
+4. Set your PyBossa App Shortname
-5. Set your facebook permissions type, according to your needs and how you configured on facebook
+5. Set your Facebook permissions type, according to your needs and how you configured on Facebook
     - **NOTE**: types of permissions can be checked here: https://developers.facebook.com/docs/reference/login/
-6. Create an Alias in file the /etc/apache2/sites-available/your_pybossa_site of Apache Server to the folder fb-templates of your application, for example:
+6. Create an Alias in file the /etc/apache2/sites-available/your_pybossa_site of the Apache Server to the folder fb-templates of your application, for example:
      * Alias /flickrperson /home/user/app-flickrperson/static/fb-templates